-I have a PhD in Pure Mathematics from Imperial College London (Ergodic Theory) and a MSc in Medical Statistics from the London School of Hygiene and Tropical Medicine.
+I have a PhD in Mathematics from Imperial College London and a MSc in Medical Statistics from the London School of Hygiene and Tropical Medicine.

 I am the co-organiser of the School's short courses Statistical Analysis with Missing Data using Multiple Imputation and Inverse Probability Weighting and Causal Inference in Epidemiology: Recent Methodological Developments

-I am also co-organiser of the two Bayesian Modules in the MSc in Medical Statistics.
+I am also the organiser of the Intro to Bayesian Statistics and Causal Inference sub-modules in the MSc in Medical Statistics.